Little Entente: Formation

 The mentioned conventions encompassed almost identical terms as the treaty of August 14, 1920.
 Again, it was stated that in the event of an unprovoked attack employed by Hungary against a certain stipulator, other parties should provide mutual assistance.
 In addition, the treaties defined the mutual assistance via a special military convention that was to be signed.
 Until such a convention came into force, interim measures were to be taken.
-The member states of the Little Entente also pledged themselves to co-operation the foreign policy towards Hungary.
+The member states of the Little Entente also pledged themselves to co-operation in foreign policy towards Hungary.